jcaldeira-iot/IoT-For-Beginners-Micropython-V2/2-farm/lessons/9-migrate-application-to-the-cloud/README.md

 1. Stop and restart the Functions app.
 You will see that it won't process previous messages again, it will only process new messages.

-> 💁 VS Code also supports debugging your Functions.
-You can set break points by clicking on the border by the start of each line of code, or putting the cursor on a line of code and selecting *Run -> Toggle breakpoint*, or pressing `F9`.
-You can launch the debugger by selecting *Run -> Start debugging*, pressing `F5`, or selecting the *Run and debug* pane and selecting the **Start debugging** button.
-By doing this you can see the details of the events being processed.

-#### Troubleshooting

-* If you get the following error:

-    ```output
-    The listener for function 'Functions.iot-hub-trigger' was unable to start.
-Microsoft.WindowsAzure.Storage: Connection refused.
-System.Net.Http: Connection refused.
-System.Private.CoreLib: Connection refused.
-    ```

-    Check Azurite is running and you have set the `AzureWebJobsStorage` in the `local.settings.json` file to `UseDevelopmentStorage=true`.

-* If you get the following error:

-    ```output
-    System.Private.CoreLib: Exception while executing function: Functions.iot-hub-trigger.
-System.Private.CoreLib: Result: Failure Exception: AttributeError: 'list' object has no attribute 'get_body'
-    ```

-    Check that you have set the `cardinality` in the `function.json` file to `one`.

-* If you get the following error:

-    ```output
-    Azure.Messaging.EventHubs: The path to an Event Hub may be specified as part of the connection string or as a separate value, but not both.
-Please verify that your connection string does not have the `EntityPath` token if you are passing an explicit Event Hub name.
-(Parameter 'connectionString').
-    ```

-    Check that you have set the `eventHubName` in the `function.json` file to  an empty string.

 ## Send direct method requests from serverless code